Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Background continued. Subtleties

-\ssec{Exceptional vectorial Lie superalgebras over $\Kee$ analogous to their namesakes over $\Cee$} We describe the exceptional vectorial Lie superalgebras, and their desuperizations, as complete Cartan prolongs of their \textbf{nonpositive} parts, see Tables \ref{excepC}, \ref{forgetexcept1}; the corresponding gradings are explicitly given in Table \eqref{regrad}.
+We give detailed description of all exceptional simple vectorial Lie superalgebras over $\Cee$ and fields of characteristic~2 in the main text; for a~summary, see Section~\ref{STables}.
+These Lie superalgebras constitute two non-intersecting sets as follows.

-Every Lie superalgebras of series $\fvect$, $\fk$ and $\fm$ is the complete prolong of its \textbf{negative} part in the standard grading, see \eqref{nonstandgr}.
-The simple exceptional Lie superalgebra $\fg$ of depth $>1$, whose negative part in its W-grading different from the negative part of $\fk$ or $\fm$ in their standard grading, and not isomorphic to $\fkas(5;\un|5)$ is the complete prolong of its \textbf{negative} part.
+\underline{The complete Cartan prolong of its \textit{negative} part}: such is every Lie superalgebra of series $\fvect$, $\fk$ and $\fm$ in the standard grading, see \eqref{nonstandgr} and each simple exceptional Lie superalgebra~$\fg$ of depth $>1$, whose negative part in its W-grading is different from the negative part of the Lie superalgebras of series $\fk$ or $\fm$ in their respective standard gradings.

+\underline{The complete Cartan prolong of its \textit{nonpositive} part}: such are the exceptional vectorial Lie superalgebras, and their desuperizations, see Tables~\ref{excepC} and~\ref{forgetexcept1}, other than in the above paragraph; the corresponding gradings are explicitly given in Table~\eqref{regrad}.